jediahjireh/tic-tac-toe/README.md

 # Tic-Tac-Toe Game

-This is a simple **Tic-Tac-Toe** game built using **React**, **Vite.js** and **Tailwind CSS**, styled to resemble playing on a notepad with traditional pen writing and a lined paper background.
+This project is a simple **Tic-Tac-Toe** game built using **React**, **Vite.js** and **Tailwind CSS**.
+Styled to resemble playing _X and O's_ on a notepad with traditional pen writing and a lined paper background.
 The game allows two players to take turns playing as either 'X' or 'O' on a 3x3 grid and it keeps track of the game's state, allowing you to revisit any past move.

 <!-- TOC -->